alocay/react-image-fuzzy/README.md

     <div>
         <Fuzzy url={myImage}
                filter={'colorFilter'}
-               option={'red'} />
+               parameter={'red'} />
     </div>
 }
 ```

-A single filter and option can be provided via `filter` and `option` property but an array of filter objects can also be passed to the `filter` property.
-When passing an array of filters, a filter object is required that contains information on the filter and options:
+A single filter and parameter can be provided via `filter` and `parameter` property but an array of filter objects can also be passed to the `filter` property.
+When passing an array of filters, a filter object is required that contains information on the filter and parameters:

 ```
 const filters = [{
    filter: 'colorFilter',
-   option: 'red'
+   parameter: 'red'
 }];
 ```
 Providing an array of filters will cause all filters to be applied one after the other: